Interest Groups and Working Groups of FDM.SH

 Spokespersons:

-The members of IG OMICS discuss their needs and experiences in research data management for molecular biological data.
+The members of WG OMICS discuss their needs and experiences in research data management for molecular biological data.
 The focus is on institutional core facilities or shared device infrastructures and data types such as genome and transcriptome sequencing data as well as image data from microscopy and other biological imaging methods.
-In addition to RDM systems such as FAIRDOM-SEEK and OMERO, interoperable data standards and the use of electronic laboratory notebooks (ELN) will also be addressed.
+In addition to RDM systems such as FAIRDOM-SEEK and OMERO, interoperable data standards will also be addressed.

 Spokespersons: